Chetam01/Capstone-Project1/README.md

 They aim to develop a robust customer churn prediction system

 ## Project Objective
-to accurately forecast customer churn and implement targeted retention initiatives.
+To build and train a robust machine learning model that can  accurately forecast customer churn and also to  implement targeted retention initiatives.

 ## Data source
 The data source used in this project was provided by 10alytics